harshithabnag7/DataWorld-Insights-Transforming-Loading-and-Visualizing-Jobs-in-Data-World/README.md

-# DataWorld Insights : Transforming, Loading and Visualizing Jobs in Data World.
+# Project Title : DataWorld Insights : Transforming, Loading and Visualizing Jobs in Data World.

 ### Executed ETL processes for a 10k-row dataset in the data jobs domain, leveraging Apache Pyspark for transformation and AWS services such as EC2, EMR, and S3 for ETL workflows, resulting in a streamlined data pipeline.